-Stat > Power and Sample Size > 2-Level Factorial Design > Design
+Stat > Power and Sample Size > General Full Factorial Design > Design

-Usually, you include blocks in the model if you plan to collect data in blocks.
-You can exclude blocks from the model to ignore any block effect.
+Usually, you include blocks in the model if each replicate is a separate block.
+You can exclude blocks if you can collect all the replicates under homogenous conditions.
+You can also exclude blocks to ignore any block effect.
 For example, if you already analyzed the design and the block effect was not statistically significant or if you want to see the effect on the calculations when you ignore blocks.
 For more information on what a block is, go to What is a block?.